Polymer/old-docs-site/faq.md

     </element>

-*Note*: If your stylesheet **is** CORs-enabled or from the same domain as your app, it's preferred to inline the styles without using `@import.`.
+*Note*: If your stylesheet **is** CORs-enabled or from the same domain as your app, it's preferred to inline the styles without using `@import`.
 For example:

     <element ...>
       <link rel="stylesheet" href="frameworkstyles.css">